French submarine Perle (S606): 2020 fire

 In October 2021, the joining of the forward section of Saphir with Perle was said to have been completed and the submarine was transferred from the Cherbourg shipyard back to Toulon to resume her original refit where it had been interrupted by the June 2020 fire.
 The joining of the forward section of Saphir to Perle involved about 100,000 hours of study and more than 250,000 hours of work.
 At the end of the process, the submarine's displacement increased by 68 tonnes and her length by about one meter.

 Perle was scheduled for continued work through 2022 with sea trials envisaged toward the end of the year and a return to operational service in the first half of 2023.

 2022 fire and return to operational service

 While continuing refit in dry dock at the arsenal in Toulon, Perle experienced another fire on 26 September 2022.
 Prior to the fire, the submarine had been slated to return to service in the first quarter of 2023.
 On 17 November 2022, the submarine left dry dock to continue her tests prior to an envisaged start of sea trials.
 The submarine returned to sea in May 2023 for the start of post-refit sea trials.
 In July she was declared ready to return to a regular operational cycle in the fleet until 2028.

+However, it was subsequently indicated that, notwitstanding her reconstruction, owing to faster than originally anticipated introduction of the successor Suffren-class submarines, Perle would now be retired by the middle of 2026.
+In May 2026, the submarine departed her base at Toulon for the final time to transit to Cherbourg in order to decommission.
+She was formally decommissioned on 23 June 2026.